secureblue/secureblue.dev/content/INDEX.md

 ## [Support and community](#support-and-community)
 {: #support-and-community}

-Both [GitHub issues](https://github.com/secureblue/secureblue/issues) and [Discord](https://discord.gg/qMTv5cKfbF) are available for support from the secureblue community.
+[Discord](https://discord.gg/qMTv5cKfbF) is available for support from the secureblue community.